SwissDataScienceCenter/renku-graph/webhook-service/README.md

 **Request format**

 The endpoint requires an authorization token.
-It has to be
+It can be passed in the request header as:
+- `Authorization: Bearer <token>` with OAuth Token obtained from GitLab
-- either `PRIVATE-TOKEN` with user's personal access token in GitLab
+- `PRIVATE-TOKEN: <token>` with user's Personal Access Token in GitLab
-- or `OAUTH-TOKEN` with oauth token obtained from GitLab
+- `OAUTH-TOKEN: <token>` with OAuth Token obtained from GitLab (deprecated)

 **Response**